 Exploring the Xlinked repository

-The Plastic SCM GUI views that you can open in the left options tree display the information of the top-level repository loaded in the workspace.
-But it may be desirable to see the Branch Explorer or the Changesets views of an Xlinked repository.
+The Plastic SCM GUI views display the information of the top-level repository loaded in the workspace.
+But, what if

 Chapter 3: Xlink Expansion Rules

 The Xlink Expansion Rules define how branches are created on the Xlinked repositories, and how

 the branches in the parent repository relate to the branches in the Xlinked repository.

 The regular scenario is very simple.
 The developer defines a new Xlink from the quake repo to the

 zlib repo.
 They set the wXlink between changesets on the main branches of each repo.

 The expansion rule for the wXlink at this point will be very simple: